spectorai/spectorai/README.md

 > Don't worry if you don't see the same options, we're working on it.

 Now select the option you want to use and continue to fill in the information.

+## Supported programming languages

+**Spector AI** currently supports most programming languages.
+How is this possible?
+The question is that **Spector AI extracts the extension** of the file on which we want to perform a certain task.
+Either to generate tests, documentation or code explanations.